WILDlife

 WILDlife also incorporates multiple areas of learning including math, science, social studies (natural and Pennsylvania history), literature, creative arts, and physical development.
 Classes also provide documentation to aide in homeschool portfolio reviews and will offer one make-up class in the event of cancellation.

-Registration for spring is now open.
+Registration for fall is now open.
 Please click here to register.
 Sibling discount available.

 Please note this is a drop-off program